UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 ### More simple arithmetic

-One of the best ways to get to know R is to play with it, it's pretty difficult to break it so don't worry too much.
-Type whatever you want into to the console and see what happens.
+One of the best ways to get familiar with R is to experiment with it.
+The good news is that it's quite hard to mess things up, so don't stress too much.
+Just type whatever you like into the console and see what happens.

-If the last line of your console looks like this
+Now, if your console's last line looks like this:

     > 10+
     +

-and there's a **blinking cursor** next to the plus sign.
-This means is that R is still waiting for you to finish.
-It "thinks" you're still typing your command, so it hasn't tried to execute it yet.
-In other words, this plus sign is actually another command prompt.
-It's different from the usual one (i.e., the `>` symbol) to remind you that R is going to "add" whatever you type now to what you typed last time.
-For example, type `20` and hit enter, then it finishes the command:
+And there's a *blinking cursor* next to that plus sign, it means R is patiently waiting for you to complete your command.
+It believes you're still typing, so it hasn't tried to run anything yet.
+This plus sign is a bit different from the usual prompt (the `>` symbol).
+It's there to nudge you that R is ready to "add" what you're typing now to what you typed before.
+For example, type `20` and hit enter, and then R will complete the command like this:

     > 10 +
     + 20